Kampfgnom/gbtec-challenge/README.md

 Quite the standard setup:

 * Java 21 - because LTS
+  * Sidenote: I've not done a lot of Java in a while (apart from reading library code and making small adjustments).
+Now I know that Kotlin is quite a lot more ergonomic...
 * Spring Boot 3
 * Spring WebMVC for the API
 * Spring Data JPA for persistence